 Something New Is Cooking In The Kitchen.
-Hey everyone, I hope you are well.
-In today’s post, I am excited to share a guest post from Nick Orme, the co-founder of Njori.
-Nick will be looking at the new tech that’s changing our kitchens and the way we cook.
-With cooking becoming so much more popular thanks to both TV shows and the lockdown, kitchen tech is beginning to catch up with the rest of the house and enabling us to try different techniques at home.
+Hello everyone, I hope you are well.
+In today’s post, I will be sharing a guest post from Nick Orme, the co-founder of Njori.
+Nick will be looking at the new tech changing our kitchens and how we cook.
+Cooking is becoming much more popular thanks to TV shows and the lockdown.
+Kitchen tech is beginning to catch up with the rest of the house, enabling us to try different techniques at home.

 Something New Is Cooking In The Kitchen

 Over the years, the average kitchen has remained remarkably unchanged: an oven, a hob, a microwave and perhaps a spiraliser (spending most of its time in a box at the back of a cupboard).
-But with an array of innovative smart kitchen technology hitting the marketplace, culinary techniques and dishes once the preserve of professional chefs and food geeks are set to become more widespread over the next few years.
+But with an array of innovative smart kitchen technology hitting the marketplace.
+Once the preserve of professional chefs and food geeks, culinary techniques and dishes are set to become more widespread over the next few years.

-Suppose there’s one cooking technique empowering adventurous home cooks to achieve the quality of dishes at home that was traditionally preserving professional kitchens.
-In that case, it’s sous-vide, the process of vacuum-sealing ingredients in a bag, then cooking at a precise temperature in a water bath.
+Suppose there’s one cooking technique empowering adventurous home cooks to achieve the quality of dishes at home that traditionally preserves professional kitchens.
+In that case, it’s sous-vide, the process of vacuum-sealing ingredients in a bag and then cooking at a precise temperature in a water bath.

 Due to the fact the products are sealed away from the water and cooked at low temperatures, the nutritional content of the ingredients is preserved.
-This cooking technique goes hand in hand with the shift we see towards healthier.
-Fresher cooking also evidenced in the success of air fryers that use a fan mechanism to create the crisp effect of deep-fat frying but with a fraction of the oil.
+This cooking technique goes hand in hand with the shift towards healthier.
+Fresher cooking is also evidenced by the success of air fryers that use a fan mechanism to create the crisp effect of deep-fat frying but with a fraction of the oil.

 A key driver of innovation in intelligent kitchen tech is the desire for more accuracy and consistency amongst the growing ranks of adventurous home cooks.
-The average kitchen has so many variables at play—hobs with clumsy power dials, pans made in various materials and thicknesses, ovens that take an age to reach temperature—that there is often a fine line between culinary success and a burnt failure.
+The average kitchen has many variables at play—hobs with clumsy power dials.
+Pans made in various materials and thicknesses, ovens that take an age to reach a temperature that there is often a fine line between culinary success and a burnt failure.

 Kitchen equipment manufacturers recognise the demand for precision.
-AEG has recently released its most advanced hob: the SensePro Induction Hob.
-Marketed as ‘the personal sous chef for restaurant-style results at home, the hob includes a wireless food sensor that measures the core temperature of food and communicates adjustments to the hob so that the user can sear a steak, cook pasta or simmer a sauce in complete confidence.
+AEG has recently released its most advanced hob: the SensePro Induction Hob and marketed as ‘the personal sous chef for restaurant-style results at home.
+The hob includes a wireless food sensor that measures the core temperature of food and communicates adjustments to the hob so that the user can sear a steak, cook pasta or simmer a sauce in complete confidence.
 The only downside is the cost, with models starting at a hefty £1,400.

 The Smaller Kitchen

-As kitchens and living space get smaller and house-shares become more common, kitchen gadgets that take up very little space and can be packed away will be increasingly important.
+As kitchens and living spaces get smaller and house shares become more common.
+Kitchen gadgets that take up very little space and can be packed away will be increasingly important.
 But that doesn’t mean we should have to skimp on features.
-Home chefs still want consistency, the ability to cook sous vide, and smart sensors and probes to ensure the food is cooked ‘just right’– even if the cooking has to take place in a small space.
-So, we’re just starting to see new technology with all these bases covered; small, smart sensors and probes for consistency, and then quickly packed away and stored once you’ve finished.
+Home chefs still want consistency, the ability to cook sous vide, and intelligent sensors and probes to ensure the food is cooked ‘just right’– even if the cooking takes place in a small space.
+So, we’re just starting to see new technology with all these bases covered.
+Small, intelligent sensors and probes for consistency, then quickly packed away and stored once you’ve finished.

-The Njori Tempo packs a massive amount of culinary tech, including a feedback loop that enables the user to set and maintain a precise temperature for sous-vide, deep-frying, shallow-frying or slow-cooking; integrated scales for weighing ingredients before and during cooking, as well as enabling users to reduce by a specific weight; an assortment of probes to test the temperature of the food itself; and an ergonomic, magnetic dial to make delicate temperature adjustments that influence the food temperature, rather than the cooking temperature.
+The Njori Tempo packs a massive amount of culinary tech, including a feedback loop that enables the user to set.
+And maintain a precise temperature for sous-vide, deep-frying, shallow-frying or slow-cooking; integrated scales for weighing ingredients before and during cooking.
+As well as enabling users to reduce by specific weight.
+An assortment of probes to test the food’s temperature and an ergonomic, magnetic dial to make delicate temperature adjustments that influence the food temperature rather than the cooking temperature.

 Multi-functional Equals Mass-Market Appeal

 Suppose affordability is the most significant barrier to entry for most domestic chefs.
-In that case, multi-functional products could be the game-changers transforming the quality of home-cooked meals over the coming years.
-Most are keenly priced, pack a lot of features into a small footprint.
+In that case, multi-functional products could be the game-changers to transform the quality of home-cooked meals over the coming years.
+Most are keenly priced and pack a lot of features into a small footprint.

-The undisputed market leader of multi-functional products right now is the Instant Pot, which combines an electric pressure cooker, rice cooker, sauté pan and yoghurt maker in one handy unit that costs less than £100.
+The undisputed market leader in multi-functional products is the Instant Pot. which combines an electric pressure cooker, rice cooker, sauté pan and yoghurt maker in one handy unit that costs less than £100.
 Dishes that usually require several hours in the oven, such as slow-cooked pulled pork, can be achieved without fuss in a fraction of the time.
 It also consumes far less energy than a traditional oven.

-Created by four former colleagues in Canada, the Instant Pot’s success is partly down to the designers’ attention to detail and quick reaction to customer feedback which has helped the smart cooker achieve something of a cult following across the world.
+Created by four former colleagues in Canada, the Instant Pot’s success is partly down to the designers’ attention to detail.
+Quick reaction to customer feedback has helped the intelligent cooker achieve a cult following worldwide.
 Thanks to its community of websites, food bloggers who champion recipes, and books dedicated to exploring exciting new dishes to cook with the Instant Pot, the popularity of this multi-functional tool is only likely to grow.

 During the last year, we have seen people become more adventurous in their cooking.
-With lockdown, meaning restaurants closed, home cooks have been experimenting with new techniques and recipes to create the same level of culinary excellence they enjoy when eating out and relieve some of the boredom of lockdown.
-The popularity of specialised food kits and delivery boxes has surged in the last 12 months, and the sale of cookware was up by 40% in 2020 from the previous year.
+With the lockdown, meaning restaurants closed, home cooks have been experimenting with new techniques.
+And recipes to create the same culinary excellence they enjoy when eating out and relieve some of the boredom of lockdown.
+The popularity of specialised food kits and delivery boxes has surged in the last 12 months, and cookware sales were up by 40% in 2020 from the previous year.
 It seems domestic chefs have gained confidence and are looking to expand their repertoire and equipment in the kitchen.

 I hope you enjoyed that.